top of page

 -

 What will my report look like?Our reports are made using HomeGauge Software services.
 One of the best home inspector software in the industry.
-With HomeGauge dashboard, you can manage your inspection experience all in one place.
-You can view and sign your agreement online, sign in to access your reports, and create an innovative CRL repair list.
+With your HomeGauge dashboard, you can manage your inspection experience all in one place.
+You can view and sign your agreement online, access your inspection reports, and create a repair list addendum.
 Your reports will be easy to understand and custom to your needs.
 In our report, you will find videos and pictures to identify defective items.
 Each component of the home will be classified into different categories for quick navigation and a repair summary will be provided.
-If you have any questions after viewing the report, you can call us at any time. *See Question "What is the request CRL list?" below to learn more.
+If you have any questions after viewing the report, you can call us at any time.

 -